bb-io/Customer.io/README.md

 - **Update snippet** Update the name or value of a snippet
 - **Update translation of a newsletter** Update the translation of a newsletter variant
 - **Update translation of a transactional message** Update the body and other data of a specific language variant for a transactional message
+- **Get a translation of a campaign message** Getting a translation of a campaign message
+- **Update a translation of a campaign message** Updating a translation of a campaign message

 ## Feedback